-- 4. Safety and protection of the environment are of the utmost concern on this Contract.
+4. Safety and protection of the environment are of the utmost concern on this Contract.
 Safety in this context refers to the health and safety of people and the protection of the environment.
 Nothing contained herein relieves the Contractor from complying with all applicable standards and regulations found in 29 CFR Part 1926 (the OSHA construction standard), 40 CFR Parts 261-265 (solid and hazardous waste management), 40 CFR Part 112 (oil pollution control), and ARSD 74:52:01 through 74:52:11 (storm water), as applicable.
-Site specific safety requirements are defined in the "Contractor_Safety Manual," located at: http://www.sanfordlab.org/ehs/manual/22-construction-ehs-manual-policy MHSA compliance may be acceptable after review. - 5.
-The Contractor will address the safety requirements defined herein and in the Owner's Contractor Safety Policy.
+Site specific safety requirements are defined in the "Contractor Safety Policy," located at: http://sanfordlab.org/ehs/manual/22-construction-ehs-manual-policy.
+MHSA compliance may be acceptable after review.

+5. The Contractor will address the safety requirements defined herein and in the Owner's Contractor Safety Policy.
 Contractor costs associated with the implementation of the requirements will be borne by the Contractor.
-Safety deficiencies discovered after the award will be remedied at no cost to the Owner and may at the Owner's discretion be deducted from the Contract amount. - 6.
-The Contractor shall have an ESH Representative (also known as Safety Officer or SO), approved by the Owner, present on the Project at all times when Work is physically being performed.
-The SO may have other minor duties, but the position's primary role is to oversee safety of the worksite and Work being performed by the Contractor, as well as that of its Subcontractors.
+Safety deficiencies discovered after the award will be remedied at no cost to the Owner and may at the Owner's discretion be deducted from the Contract amount.

+6. The Contractor shall have an ESH Representative (also known as Safety Officer or SO), approved by the Owner, present on the Project at all times when work is physically being performed.
+The SO may have other minor duties, but the position's primary role is to oversee safety of the worksite and work being performed by the Contractor, as well as that of its Subcontractors.
 If shift work will be utilized, the Contractor must have a SO for each shift.
-The training requirements for the SO are the same as the lead and are as follows:
+In the case of shift work, the Contractor will designate one SO as the lead for the project.
+The training requirements for the second SO are the same as the lead and are as follows: